Home > growing potatoes in colorado

 Preparing Seed Potatoes for Planting

-The first step in growing potatoes in Colorado is to prepare the seed potatoes.
-It is important to select high-quality seed potatoes from a reputable source.
-Look for certified disease-free seed potatoes that are free of any cuts, bruises, or sprouts.
+The first step is to prepare the seed potatoes.
+You should select high-quality seed potatoes from a reputable source.
+Look for certified disease-free seed potatoes without any cuts, bruises, or sprouts.

 Cut them into smaller pieces, with at least two eyes per piece.
 This will increase the chances of sprouting and producing multiple plants.
 After cutting, cure the seed potatoes by leaving them in a dry place for 1-2 days.
 This will allow the cut surfaces to dry and form calluses.